Practical-Haemostasis.com

 ii.
 The Quantitative Thrombin Time [QTT] is very similar and involves a 1:10 dilution of patient plasma with human Fibrinogen and clotting is then initiated by the addition of human Thrombin.
 A standard curve is generated using dilutions of the relevant anticoagulant e.g. Dabigatran, Argatroban - added to a normal plasma pool and measuring the clotting times.
 From this the concentration of the relevant DTI by comparison to a reference curve, can be derived.

-The QTT appears insensitive to heparin, lupus anticoagulants, low fibrinogen, clotting factor concentrations and FDPs and appears to be suitable for monitoring the DTIs.
+The QTT appears insensitive to Heparin, lupus anticoagulants, low fibrinogen, clotting factor concentrations and FDPs and appears to be suitable for monitoring the DTIs.

 iii.
 The HemosIL DTI Assay is a modified Thrombin time test performed on citrated patient plasma.
 Patient plasma is diluted in pooled normal plasma to minimise pre-analytical variables.
 A fixed concentration of bovine Thrombin is added to the diluted patient sample.
 The presence of Dabigatran in the patient sample will have an inhibitory effect on the activity of the exogenous Thrombin.
 The clotting time is recorded and from comparison with a Dabigatran reference curve constructed using a known reference plasma standard, the concentration of Dabigatran in the patient plasma sample can be established.